 Problem: I don’t know how to use the equipment

 All gyms should offer an induction where you are given a tour of the gym, the facilities and importantly, how to use the equipment!
 But, if you miss this it’s not too tricky because all fitness equipment usually has really helpful diagrams on them instructing use, or, you can watch and learn!

 For cardio, programme 1500 metres into the rowing machine as a quick but intense workout or go on the cross-trainer for 15 minutes to get you going.
 You can start small until you work yourself into a routine that’s easy to chop and change each week.
 And remember, never be afraid to ask because, at the end of the day, everyone is there with the same goal.

 Problem: I’m embarrassed to be the newbie

-Embarrassment comes down to how you think others view you, and if you think of that in a negative way then you end up feeling upset an embarrassed.
+The embarrassment comes down to how you think others view you, and if you think of that in a negative way then you end up feeling upset and embarrassed.
 The thing is, no one really minds what you look like at the gym, as long as you don’t smell, they’re all there trying to improve their fitness in one way or another, they’re just as proud of you as you’re fearful of them.

 If you’re still struggling with these thoughts, a good way to block all the unnecessary negativity is by listening to music.
 Simply put your favourite playlist on, whack on your headphones and pretend you’re in that gym by yourself having a party.